crolllab/teaching/Bioinformatics_Tools/Course_2_Intro_CL/README.md

 `esearch -db nucleotide -query "surface glycoprotein Severe acute respiratory syndrome coronavirus 2" | efetch -format fasta -stop 1000 > SARS-CoV2.genome.nucl.fasta`

-Q7: Use `head` to check the name of the very first sequence of the newly created file.
+Q7: Use `head` to check the accession number of the very first sequence in the newly created file.
 Write down the name.

 We will now add one more very specific genome sequence from a virus sampled almost at near the origin of the pandemic.
 This will help us define the root of the phylogenetic tree later.